-As long as you have a registered title the details of your ownership will be recorded by HMLR under a Title Number.
-It is easy to conduct a search at the Land Registry, find your house and get up to date copies of the property title for less than a fiver.
-Where the title is Leasehold then the Land Registry will usually hold a certified copy of the Registered Lease and again, a copy can be obtained for twenty pounds.
+As long as you have a registered title the information relating to your proprietorship will be documented by HMLR with a Title Number.
+It is easy to carry out a search at the Land Registry, identify your property and secure current copies of the Registered Entries for less than a fiver.
+Where the title is Leasehold then the Land Registry will usually retain a certified duplicate of the Registered Lease and again, a copy can be obtained for £20 inclusive of VAT.

 I have been on the look out for a leasehold apartment up to £195,000 and found one close by in Wareham I like with a park and transport links in the vicinity, the downside is that it only has 61 remaining years left on the lease.
 There is not much else in Wareham suitable, so just wondered if I would be making a grave error acquiring a lease with such few years left?